Guides

 Funeral tributes 2.5x – 3x

-So if your wholesale flowers and sundries for a hand-tied bouquet cost £12, a 3x markup gives you a retail price of £36.
+So if the wholesale flowers and sundries for a hand-tied come to £12, a 3x markup gives you a retail price of £36.

 The Cost-Plus Method

-Cost-plus pricing builds your price from the ground up:
+Cost-plus builds the price from the ground up, so nothing gets missed:

 Retail Price = Flower Cost + Sundries + Labour + Overhead Recovery + Waste Allowance + Profit Margin